MeshTailor: Cutting Seams via Generative Mesh Traversal: Experimental Results

-\paragraph{Scalability via Divide-and-Conquer Decoding} Mesh resolution can vary, and pointer decoding becomes costly on dense meshes.
-To improve scalability, we optionally use a \emph{divide-and-conquer} scheme (Fig.~\ref{fig:divide_and_conquer}): after generating a seam chain, we test whether it splits the current patch into two connected components; if so, we split the patch and recursively decode seams on each sub-mesh.
-This progressively reduces the effective problem size per stage while preserving mesh-aligned seam continuity.
+\paragraph{Optional divide-and-conquer decoding for dense meshes.} For meshes whose triangle count substantially exceeds our training resolution, we optionally adopt a divide-and-conquer decoding scheme (Fig.~\ref{fig:divide_and_conquer}).
+After a seam chain is generated, we test whether it splits the current patch into two connected components; if so, we recursively decode seams on each sub-mesh.
+This optional mode preserves mesh-aligned seam continuity while shortening each decoding pass; we use it only when single-pass decoding on dense meshes becomes inconvenient, reusing the same model on each sub-mesh.